typealiased/mockingbird/README.md

 }
 ```

-Pass options to ordered verification blocks for stricter checks with additional invariants.
+Pass options to `inOrder` verification blocks for stricter checks with additional invariants.

 ```swift
 inOrder(with: .noInvocationsAfter) {